 We’re going to let you in on a not-so-little secret: We like beer.
 And, we love craft beer.
 And right now, Nova Runda craft brew from Zagreb, Croatia is pretty high on our list.

-During our 11 months of travel, we’ve tried a hefty number of brews around the world.
+During our first year of travel, we tried a hefty number of craft brews around the world.
 We’ve been fortunate to stumble on a couple of cities where the craft brew revolution is in full swing, like in Bariloche, Argentina, Wellington, New Zealand and Cape Town, South Africa.
 In Vietnam, it’s hard to be too critical of 25 cent “fresh beer” made daily.
-Since we’ve arrived in Europe, we’ve found plenty of ‘new to us’ beers, but in reality they are the equivalent of America’s big brewers, like Budweiser, Coors and Miller.
+Arriving in Europe we found plenty of ‘new to us’ beers, but in reality they are the equivalent of America’s big brewers, like Budweiser, Coors and Miller.
 And, then we got to Zagreb, Croatia, home of Nova Runda Craft Brewery.

 Being in a capital city means more international restaurants.
 I had been lugging around a craving for a burger for about month when we found Rocket Burger, an American-style diner.
 I was drooling as I ordered a bacon burger – and I about fell off my stool when I saw they had a local craft American Pale Ale by Nova Runda on tap.
 With a hoppy aroma and smooth finish, my taste buds were re-awakened.

 With a little digging around on the internet, I was brought up to speed on the budding brewery.
 Six years in the making, their passion for better beer is evident, as is their intent to start a true craft brew revolution in Croatia.
 As I read their story of pursuing their dreams, I couldn’t help but relate and I was intrigued enough to ask for a meet-up with one of the founders, Miro…over a pint of their brew, of course.